socadk/patterns/writing/authoring.md

 title: Writing Patterns
 -->

-*page under construction/not yet available"
+*page under construction/not yet available*

+How to get started?

+* *to be continued*

+Pattern languages for pattern writing

-* to be continued
+* *to be continued*